Skills

 Enabling Skills

-After defining skills in the skills: section, specify which skills are available for the chat thread in agent.skills:
+After defining skills in the skills: section, specify which skills are available.
+Skills work in both interactive agents and workers.

 Skill Tools